codingLRG/Weekends-in-Wyvernia/WorldVault/! Session Prep Notes/Session 11 - Sylvy's Confrontation.md

 # Prepared Content
 [[Encounter Template]]
 - [ ] [[Alice|Sylvy]] confrontation with [[The Ancient One|her patron]]
-	- [ ] Threaten her families lifespan
+	- [x] Mock Ciel's death
-	- [ ] Bring up how patrons are formed by ideas
+	- [x] Bring up how patrons are formed by ideas
 	- [ ] Establish that patrons' followers are destined to dream forever
 	- [ ] Give reason patron kill other patron's cultists
 		- [ ] To embolden their ideals